These are what you’ll learn in this article (step-by-step):

 Next, log in to your admin panel by going to an address like: http://YourNewBlog.com/wp-admin/.
 (You’ll use the same username and password you chose earlier during the setup.)

 After logging in, you’ll see the welcome page of the admin panel.
-It should be fairly intuitive after browsing around for a few minutes, with all of your major options helpfully located in the sidebar panel.
+After browsing around for a few minutes, it should be fairly intuitive, with all of your major options helpfully located in the sidebar panel.

 Understanding the WordPress Dashboard